R/parsnip-exp_smoothing_reg.R

 mode will always be "regression".

-The model can be created using the fit()
+The model can be created using the fit() function using the

 following engines: